LeeHengYu/moodle-cleaner/README.md

 ## Progress

-The build has been submitted for examination, awaiting approval.
+The build has been submitted for review, awaiting approval.

 ## Pull Requests